cjrace/gss-chart-colours/colour_palette_guidance.md

 ![](/images/categorical_series_image.png)
 ![](/images/categorical_series_greyscale.png)

+[can make these more attractive for final version]

 The dark blue, orange and bright purple are not exact matches to the GDS palette, as mentioned.

+### Summary
+* All colours have a contrast ratio of at least 3:1 against white
+* Adjacent colours also have a contrast ratio of 3:1 or greater
+* All colours pass checks for colour blindness accessibility
+* All adjacent colours appear visually distinct in black and white
+* All of the colours can be used for text labels on a white background
+* All can be labelled on using white text providing the text is 18pt and above, or 14pt bold and above

 ### Sequential series